cpjanssen/autoui-open-data-initiative.github.io/index.md

 ## Paper and Workshop

-If you found this information useful and require a blueprint for , consider looking at, and citing:
+If you found this information useful, consider looking at and citing:

 ```
 @inproceedings{ebel2024changing,